 Stacey had mentioned a routine / scene she created for doing yoga.
 When asking Alexa or Google Assistant to run the “Yoga” scene, her TV turns on, the downstairs temp lowers to 75 degrees, a Lutron fan and Philips Hue lights both turn on.
 That’s useful but I took it a step further, and you can too for your own scenes.

 Try connecting IFTTT to your Google Calendar and a supported home automation shortcut or scene.
 I created a 9am Yoga event as a trigger on my calendar to fire up a similar routine.
 Lights were dimmed and relaxing music was fired up at nine on the dot, but sadly, I didn’t do the yoga part.
 Not only does this alleviate the voice command, but it makes more likely you’ll actually do the yoga, or whatever event you want to carve time out for.
-Additionally, you can set up triggers.
-For example if you’re AC system’s power consumption is increasing, you can set up a trigger to automatically order a FilterBuy AFB Silver MERV 8 16x25x1 Pleated AC Furnace Air Filter, (Pack of 4 Filters), 100% produced in the USA.
+Just between us, I am a huge yoga fan, and I am always fascinated by how the different postures can make such a difference to your flexibility.
+Which reminds me, one of my friends is currently in the process of completing a yoga teacher training course that she found here: https://www.siddhiyoga.com/yoga-teacher-training-goa.
+If you are contemplating a career as a yoga instructor, or just want to further your understanding of this unique discipline, you should definitely take a look at some of the amazing courses out there.
+Back to automation now though, and you might be interested to learn that you can also set up triggers.
+For example if your AC system’s power consumption is increasing, you can set up a trigger to automatically order a FilterBuy AFB Silver MERV 8 16x25x1 Pleated AC Furnace Air Filter, (Pack of 4 Filters), 100% produced in the USA.
 Unfortunately we’ve yet to find a system that will replace the filter for you, but in ordering it, that’s one less thing you have to worry about tracking.